phetsims/phet-info/doc/vegas-description-quickstart-guide.md

 ### Section on Responses when buttons are pressed
 For example, when the "Check Answer" is pressed, there will be a designed response for different game cases.

+### Section on using hide/show on various vegas dialogs and screens to get built-in behavior.